-The european centre for creative economy (ecce) stems from RUHR.2010 – the first European Capital of Culture the cultural and creative economy has come to accept as an essential pillar of its programme and part of cultural diversity.
+The european centre for creative economy (ecce) stems from RUHR.2010 – the first European Capital of Culture which has come to accept the cultural and creative economy as an essential pillar of its programme and part of cultural diversity.
 The cultural and creative economy combines eleven creative and artistic industries: from art to music, literature, film, the media, design, architecture to games development.
 In the Ruhr area, the creative economy stands for approx. 86,000 persons working in this field and more than 10,000 businesses – yet it’s not only an economic factor but also a cross-sectional factor as regards content.
 It is equally involved in culture, urban development and education.

 ecce is highly committed to directly supporting the actors from the creative economy as well as the development of creative locations and spaces.
 This is why it was an important driving force in communicating the Ruhr area as a location of the cultural and creative economy.
 In October 2011, following the decision on sustainability by the State of North Rhine-Westphalia and the Regionalverband Ruhr, ecce and the business development agency Wirtschaftsförderung metropoleruhr GmbH (wmr) were commissioned, in close coordination, to accompany the further development of the Creative.Quarters Ruhr in the region’s creative areas and cultural locations of distinction.
 And thus, at the end of 2011, the ecce GmbH located at the Dortmund U was formed.